MarieLSJ/Gothic-novel-reprints/README.md

 An initial version of the data paper accompanying these datasets is published on my open notebook, _Price One Penny, new series_: https://popnewseries.hypotheses.org/574

+The following datasets are available as separate tabs in a spreadsheet provided in OpenDocument Spreadsheet (.ods), an open standard file format that can be opened in OpenOffice, LibreOffice, Excel, Numbers, or Google Spreadsheets.

 ## Dataset A
 The final table of 13 collections, series, or publishers from the 19th century reprinting 29 first-wave Gothic novels grouped into categories.